pikvm/pikvm/pages/cookbook.md

 ```

 ## Enable Serial-over-USB connection
 Specifically to v2.
-This can be used for terminal access from the managed server to the Pi-KVM, or for any other purpose that requires a serial connection.
+This can be used for terminal access from the managed server to the PiKVM, or for any other purpose that requires a serial connection.
 In the last case, you only need to perform step 1 and reboot.

 1. Edit `/etc/kvmd/override.yaml` (remove `{}` if this your first configuration entry) and add these lines:
     ``` yaml